Jvsierra/Pomodoro-Timer/README.md

 # Pomodoro-Timer
-An Pomodoro Timer written in python.
+An Pomodoro Timer written in Python, using tkinter.

 ![Screenshot of the program](https://i.imgur.com/khDy0Mz.png)